| Navigation : Previous | Next |

 Extra libraries can also be added by the user and loaded in OM (see section below).

-A number of them, written by the OM users or developers, can be downloaded on the OpenMusic page.
+A number of them, written by the OM users or developers, can be downloaded on the OpenMusic GitHub page.

 Using Libraries